immortalvm/ivm-implementations/README.md

-# Work in progress...
+# The iVM assembler and prototype VM

+This is work in progress.<br>
-For code examples and language introduction see the source files in Assembler.Tests/test_code.
+For code examples and language introduction see the source files in [Assembler.Tests/test_code](Assembler.Tests/test_code).

 ## Usage